Inc0mple/DungeonCrawler1DProject/README.md

   2. Displays map and provides instructions.
   3. Enter into main game loop.
   4. Prompts the player for an action.
-  5. Handles player action and any encounters that occur because of it.
+  5. Handles player action and any events that occur because of it.
   6. Checks if player action consumes turn.
   7. Upon turn consumption, updates map state depending on direction and player vision level.
   8. Updates player statistics based on current food and torch levels.